Skip to main content

 Step 1: Download the OpenAPI spec

 This returns the complete OpenAPI 3.1 specification with all endpoints, request/response schemas, and examples.
+The spec is auto-generated from the API’s route definitions, so it’s always up to date.

 Step 2: Feed the spec to your agent